Records are a way to introduce structured data into your team.

 🪄Tip

-You will add columns for what you’d like captured.
-Today, the column options are text, number, true/false, or timestamp.
+You will add fields for what you’d like captured.
+Today, the field result type options are text, number, true/false, timestamp or a list of fixed text values.

 💡Note